blualg/m-ovito/doc/manual/advanced_topics/clone_pipeline.rst

 changing the modifier's parameters will affect the results of both pipelines.
 Turn off the option to perform a regular duplication, which produces an independent copy of the original modifier.

-The :guilabel:`Copy to...` function may also be used to copy one or modifiers *within* the same pipeline.
+The :guilabel:`Copy to...` function may also be used to copy one or more modifiers *within* the same pipeline.
 This can be useful if you need to perform the same processing steps multiple times as part of a single pipeline (see also :ref:`modifier_templates` as an alternative approach).

-In addition to modifiers, the :guilabel:`Copy to...` function also lets you copy the :ref:`file source <scene_objects.file_source>` of a pipeline to another pipeline in the scene, which replaces the original data source of the destination pipeline.
+In addition to modifiers, you can also copy the :ref:`file source <scene_objects.file_source>` of the current pipeline to another pipeline in the scene, replacing the original data source in the destination pipeline.